 - How to Manage Aviation Safety Programs without Complex SMS Databases

 When you are reviewing your SMS manual, be especially thorough in areas that involve training, such as procedures, employee duties and responsibilities to the SMS, and the safety reporting system.

 - Ensure that policies are compliant with the most up-to-date civil aviation authority requirements

 - Procedures should be backed up by documented evidence that they function in practice as they do in documentation

-- Review civil aviation authority’s current requirements for various duties and responsibilities in an SMS program
+- Review the civil aviation authority’s current requirements for various duties and responsibilities in an SMS

-- Ensure that you have up to date documentation of employees’ training that complies with your civil aviation authority
+- Ensure that you have up-to-date documentation of employees’ training that complies with your civil aviation authority's requirements.

 Having a well-organized manual or system of documentation will expedite this process.
 For organizations whose documentation is disorganized, performing reviews and updates will prove to be especially challenging.

 Hazard registers can make or break aviation SMS.
 Professionally designed, hazard-tracking SMS databases are robust and well-organized systems that can handle a vast expanse of data that covers all four SMS pillars.
 Most operators start their SMS implementations using spreadsheets to manage their hazard registers.
 They soon learn that spreadsheets are the wrong technology for a sustainable hazard register for the following reasons: